dgreif/homebridge-hatch-baby-rest/README.md

 [![Actions Status](https://github.com/dgreif/homebridge-hatch-baby-rest/workflows/Node%20CI/badge.svg)](https://github.com/dgreif/homebridge-hatch-baby-rest/actions)
 [![Donate](https://badgen.net/badge/Donate/PayPal/91BE09)](https://www.paypal.me/dustingreif)

-This homebridge plugin allows you to add the Hatch Baby Rest and the Hatch Baby Rest+ night lights to HomeKit.
-For both types of lights, you are able to control the following:
+This homebridge plugin allows you to add the Hatch Rest, Rest+ and Rest Mini to HomeKit.
+For each device, you are able to control the following:

-  * On / Off - Master switch for both light and sound
+  * On / Off - Master switch for both light and sound **
-  * Brightness and Color
+  * Brightness and Color **
   * Audio Track - represented as a Fan, with different speed levels mapping to different audio tracks.
 For example, 0% is the "None" track, and 100% is the "Rock-a-Bye" track
   * Volume - not available in the Home app, but in some 3rd party HomeKit apps
   * Battery level and firmware version (Rest+ only)

+** Rest Mini does not have a light, so only audio controls are available

 ## Easy Setup